t-murash/LAMMPS-PPA/README.md

 ```

 ## Usage
-You can find several example files in `USER-PPA/examples`.
+You can find example files in `USER-PPA/examples`.
 ```
 mpirun ./lmp_mpi -in in.example
 ```